repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 #### OCL Constraint

 ```
-constraint TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier
-message
+/*
-'The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier'
+The generic type associated with the classifier is missing type arguments to match the number of type parameters of the classifier
+*/

 context EGenericType

-inv
-TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier:
+inv TheGenericTypeAssociatedWithTheClassifierShouldHaveTypeArgumentsToMatchTheNumberOfTypeParametersOfTheClassifier:

 self.oclIsTypeOf(EGenericType) and
 (self.eClassifier.eTypeParameters->size()) >=